-Since sildenafil clearance is reduced in patients with hepatic impairment (e.g. cirrhosis) a 25 mg dose should be considered.
-Based on efficacy and tolerability, the dose may be increased step-wise to 50 mg up to 100 mg as necessary.
+Since sildenafil clearance is reduced in patients with hepatic impairment (e.g. cirrhosis) a 25mg dose should be considered.
+Based on efficacy andtolerability, the dose may be increased step-wise to 50mg and 100mg as necessary.

 Paediatric population

 Sildenafil is not indicated for individuals below 18 years of age.